What Harry Potter Accidentally Got Right About Coffee Readings

 Next

-Spiritual message for today: it wasn’t random
+Spiritual message for today: it was Not random